FraunhoferMEVIS/gammaSTAR/blueprints/README.md

 # Usage of scripts

 The sequence database consists of a single JSON file with all blueprints.
 For better versioning we publish the blueprints as separate files.
+Additionally, we provide a file that list all blueprints names and IDs to make it easier to find a specific blueprint: [Mapping File](exported_blueprints/name_to_id_mapping.md).

 ## Export
 From a single database file you can export all blueprints to separate files by running